 Made from concrete, steel and glass, it took seven years to build.

-Linking the two towers at levels 41 and 42 is a two-storey Skybridge suspended 170m above the ground.
+The first stop on your tour will be the Skybridge linking the two towers at levels 41 and 42.
+It is suspended 170m above the ground.
 The lower level of this Skybridge is open to the public.

-- Access is limited to a maximum of 1000 visitors a day and tickets are issued early in the morning on a first come, first served basis for a slot which could be anytime between 9am -7pm (so potentially a lot of time hanging around to wait for the slot).
+Access is limited to a maximum of 1000 visitors a day and tickets are issued early in the morning on a first come, first served basis for a slot which could be anytime during the day (so potentially a lot of time hanging around to wait for the slot).
+Better to purchase online via online ticketing.

 Issuance of Tickets: From 9:00 am daily except Monday.
 The ticket counter is on the Concourse level (Lower Ground).
 There is a Gift Shop opposite the Skybridge entry point.